ComedicChimera/chai/docs/tutorial/01_basics/07_structs.md

     let v = Vec2{x=6};  // y = 0

-You can also specify field values positionally like so:
+We can also specify field values positionally like so:

     let r = Vec2{2, 3};